 Character mistake: On the death certificate for Chrissie, the shark's first victim, the date of death is July 1st.
 But later, on the reward paper posted by the boy's mother, it says that the date of Alex's death was June 29th.
 Alex died after Chrissie, not before.
 Also, the form refers to the coroner as the "corner."

 Character mistake: During one of the shark scares at the beach, Chief Brody is running along the shoreline telling everyone to get out of the water.
 There are several frames where the Chief and a man with a moustache are at the water's edge.
-If you look closely you will notice that the man is laughing and other people laugh as well.
+If you look closely you will notice that the man is smiling and laughing and other people laugh as well.

 Character mistake: In the beginning of the movie, Chrissy goes swimming on the night of July 1.
 Her remains were found the next morning on July 2.
 The police report that Brody types up states that the incident happened at 11:50 p.m.
 On July 1 and that Chrissy's remains were found at 10:20 p.m.
 On July 2 and not in the a.m.
 As the movie shows.
 Also on the police report, it states that Chrissy was removed to the "CORNERS OFFICE" and not the coroner's office.